Hateable215/Cybersecurity-Home-Lab/README.md

 - How to deploy and configure a full SIEM stack from scratch
 - How to set up SSH access to a headless Linux server
 - How to use VirtualBox NAT port forwarding to expose VM services to the host
+- How to reset service credentials via command line tools
 - That Wazuh includes built-in support for MITRE ATT&CK, HIPAA, NIST 800-53, and PCI DSS frameworks

 **Steps taken:**